-2. Discussion Worksheets
+3. Discussion Worksheets

 Discussion worksheets are a way of learning to read with awareness, such that you consciously evaluate both what you are reading and your understanding of it, as a prelude to in-class discussion of the reading in which you will work with your peers to help each other understand the reading in greater depth and with more critical awareness.
-A discussion worksheet will be completed for an assigned reading prior to each class session (with the exception of the first couple of class sessions).
+Discussion worksheets should be completed for each supplemental reading assignment prior to the class session for which the reading was assigned.
 In class, we will discuss the readings.
 Students will use their discussion worksheets as aids.
 Worksheets are to be turned in at the end of each class in which the readings are discussed.

-3. Paper and Poster Session
+4. Paper and Poster Session